Recreation ecology: Trampling of vegetation

-The impact of trampling from foot, bike, horse, or any other means of traffic in natural spaces is the most common and systematically researched topics in the field of recreation ecology.
-Trampling of vegetation is studied often in terms of soil loss, plant loss and erosion.
+The impact of trampling from foot, bike, horse, or any other means of traffic in natural spaces is the most common and systematically researched topic in the field of recreation ecology.
+Trampling of vegetation is studied often in terms of soil loss, plant loss, and erosion.
+Longer-term studies reveal how chronic trampling disturbances engage successional processes, ultimately engaging plant community shifts.